Travel.State.Gov >

 Requirements for entry:

-Tourist e-visas: Tajikistan offers two types of e-visas: single entry and multiple entry.
+Tourist e-Visas: Tajikistan offers two types of e-Visas: single entry and multiple entry.
 Visas are issued for a period of 90 days and are valid for stays up to 60 days.
-The e-visa is non-extendable and you can apply for it only if you are outside of Tajikistan.
-Registration with the Department of Visas and Registration of the Ministry of Internal Affairs (OVIR) is not required when admitted using an e-visa.
+The e-Visa is non-extendable and you can apply for it only if you are outside of Tajikistan.
+Registration with the Department of Visas and Registration of the Ministry of Internal Affairs (OVIR) is not required when admitted using an e-Visa.

 Refer to the Embassy of Tajikistan’s website for further visa information.